Characters of Kingdom Hearts: Guest Disney characters

 Characters from other Disney films also play prominent roles in the games' story.
 Jiminy Cricket appears as a chronicler of Sora's travels, recording information about the people, places and events they encounter in his journals; he also retains his role from Pinocchio as the titular character's conscience.
 Merlin from The Sword in the Stone acts as Sora's mentor in performing magic and keeps an enchanted book that allows players access to the Hundred Acre Wood where Winnie the Pooh and his friends came be found.
 The Fairy Godmother from Cinderella appears in Merlin's house in Kingdom Hearts, where she transforms "summon gems" collected throughout the game into summoned allies; she also appears in Birth by Sleep as a resident of her original world, the Castle of Dreams.
-The One Hundred and One Dalmatians are featured in a side-quest in the first game, where players must retrieve them after they were scattered throughout the game's worlds in exchange for prizes, however Cruella de Vil does not appear in any of the games.
+The One Hundred and One Dalmatians are featured in a side-quest in the first game, where players must retrieve them after they were scattered throughout the game's worlds in exchange for prizes.
 Flora, Fauna, and Merryweather from Sleeping Beauty appear in Kingdom Hearts II, where they provide Sora with new clothes that grant him access to Drive Forms.
-Kingdom Hearts III includes Remy from Pixar's Ratatouille as the chef of Scrooge McDuck's bistro, where he hosts a cooking minigame.
-In Kingdom Hearts, a carving of Lady and Tramp from Lady and the Tramp is seen in a fountain in the 3rd District of Traverse Town.
+Kingdom Hearts III includes Remy from Pixar's Ratatouille as the chef of Scrooge McDuck's bistro in Twilight Town, where he hosts a cooking minigame.